Custom Search

 We can however see shrinking our checkbook, passport or some other document though.
 Without too much trouble where that kind of project is concerned.

-We have long admired the site where "Jim's Dollhouse Pages" reside.
+We have long admired the site where "Jim's Doll's House Pages full of Dollhouse Paper Miniatures" reside.
 We found them early on in our own quest to online life.
 Jim has the most amazing printable minis.

 What fun to sit and create those tiny items for our doll's house.